Data Protection in Investigations

 Finally, besides state and federal laws, internal investigations in the United States may also be subject to the GDPR’s restrictions, given its extraterritorial reach.
 In particular, to the extent the investigation requires review of personal data stored in the European Union – for example, an employment file for an employee in an EU affiliate, stored on a server in the European Union – then the company must evaluate whether (1) the EU company has a legal basis on which to disclose the data to the United States, (2) transparency obligations have been met and relevant information or notices have been provided (or an exemption applies), (3) data minimisation and proportionality principles have been applied and (4) one of the conditions for the transfer of personal data to the United States has been met.
 If the organisation cannot meet the above requirement to legitimise the transfer, the company may wish to consider ways of handling the data that do not involve transferring personal data to the United States – such as reviewing the relevant personal data in the European Union, or redacting personal information from the data set before it is transferred.

-Companies have always had to consider competing interests when dealing with investigating authorities, but until now data protection has rarely been near the top of any list of considerations.
-The very significant fines available under the GDPR mean that companies must take data protection much more seriously, particularly the handling of personal data to authorities both in the United Kingdom and overseas.
+Companies have always had to consider competing interests when dealing with investigating authorities, but, until recently, data protection has rarely been near the top of any list of considerations.
+The very significant fines available under the GDPR mean that companies must take data protection much more seriously, particularly the disclosing of personal data to authorities both in the United Kingdom and overseas.
 The ICO has shown that it will not hesitate to use its powers under the GDPR to investigate and issue significant fines for breaches.
 For example, on 8 July 2019, the ICO announced a notice of intent to fine British Airways £183.39 million for a data breach affecting 500,000 individuals brought about by ‘poor security arrangements’.
 This was closely followed by a further notice of intent to fine on 9 July 2019 whereby the ICO is proposing to fine Marriott International £99.2 million for infringements of the GDPR stemming from a data breach at Starwood, which Marriott acquired in 2016, effecting 300 million individuals.
+On 17 December 2019, the ICO issued its first fine under the GDPR to a London-based pharmacy, Doorstep Dispensaree Limited, for £275,000 for failing to ensure the security of special category data.
 It remains to be seen whether this initially robust approach to GDPR enforcement from the ICO will extend into the more nuanced environment of internal and regulatory investigations, with their frequently competing legal obligations.

 40.4.1Guidance from authorities